Ali is an MA student at King’s College London Department of War Studies.

 His current research interests include critical IR theory, soft power, diaspora politics, and transnationalism.
 His personal interests are in Byzantine studies, Mediterranean folklore, and dialectology.

 Demetri holds an MA in Politics, Philosophy & Economics with honors from the University of Bari specializing in the Euro-Med region and a BS in Biological Sciences from Drexel University.

-James is a part-time Masters student at the War Studies Department at King’s College London.
+Alexander Lush is a History of War MA student at the War Studies Department at King’s College, London.